As the manufacturer of natural gas odorizers, visitors frequently ask, “What is the chemical added to natural gas to make it smell?”

 Most odorants are a mixture of various compounds, a popular constituent being mercaptan.

 What is Mercaptan?

 Mercaptans are colorless flammable gases with an unpleasant odor often described as rotting cabbage or rotten eggs.
-Mixtures of sulfides and mercaptans are commonly used as an odorant.
+Mixtures of sulfides and mercaptans are common odorants.
 When you smell it, you want to leave.
-That is the intention for a gas odorant, to alert people that flammable gas is present and to do something, like vacate the area or potentially troubleshoot.
+That is the intention for a gas odorant, to alert people that flammable gas is present and do something, like vacate the area or potentially troubleshoot.

-Mercaptans are also used in the production of jet fuels, pesticides, and plastic, along with the synthesis of methionine.
+Mercaptans are also used as an intermediate in the production of jet fuels, pesticides, and plastic, along with methionine synthesis.
 Methionine is an amino acid and used as a supplement for poultry and other animal foods.